samie/hello-testbench/README.md

 ### Usage:

 Make sure you have installed [Maven](http://maven.apache.org/) and [Git](http://git-scm.com/).
+You also need to have the Firefox broser installed in your machine where you execute the tests.

     git clone https://github.com/samie/hello-testbench.git
     cd hello-testbench
-    mvn jetty:run

-After these steps you have the application up and running at http://localhost:8080/

-You can find the code for the application in [HelloWorldUI.java](src/main/java/org/vaadin/samples/helloworld/HelloWorldUI.java).

-### Running the tests

-You need to have the Firefox broser installed in your machine where you execute the tests.

-    mvn integration-test
+    mvn verify

 Vaadin TestBench test cases are automatically executed as part of integration test phase.
-During this phase an embedded Jetty server instance is started to run the application itself, and then test case in [HelloWorldIT.java](src/test/java/org/vaadin/samples/tests/HelloWorldIT.java) is executed.
+During this phase an embedded Jetty server instance is started to run the application itself, and then test case in [HelloWorldITCase.java](src/test/java/org/vaadin/samples/tests/HelloWorldITCase.java) is executed.
 This test starts Firefox browser and simulates the given user interactions for the application and asserts correct behavior.

+You can find the code for the application in [HelloWorldUI.java](src/main/java/org/vaadin/samples/helloworld/HelloWorldUI.java).

 ### License